-With a special share, you would have priority in the allocation of the 13 weeks of school holiday dates (including winter), effectively competing with just two other shareholders for those weeks.
-Because most of the school holidays occur during the 'unrestricted cruising' season you would also get 3 of your 4 weeks during this time and 2 of them during peak time (May to August inclusive).
+With a special share, you have priority in the allocation of the 13 designated weeks of school holiday dates (including winter), effectively competing with just two other shareholders for those weeks.
+Because most of the school holidays occur during the 'unrestricted cruising' or 'summer time' season you would also get 3 of your 4 weeks during this time and 2 of them during peak time (May to August inclusive).
 To reflect this considerable advantage over holders of ordinary shares, Special shares carry a surcharge of 25% on monthly/annual subscriptions.

-With a 'non school holiday' or 'Ordinary' share, you would only get the chance of school holiday dates if (as is likely) the people with special shares don't book them all.
-If a special share owner books a term-time week then ordinary shares owners will be invited to choose a school holiday week that subsequently becomes available to ordinary share owners (from round 3).
+With a 'non school holiday' or 'Ordinary' share, you have no entitlement to school holiday weeks but may get a chance if (as is likely) the people with special shares don't book them all.
+If a special share owner books a term-time week they release a school holiday week that subsequently becomes available to ordinary share owners (from round 3).

 If you are grandparents, perhaps there is a slight dilemma?
-You may want to accommodate grandchildren from time to time but also to have holidays on your own or with other adults when the waterways are less busy.
+You may want to accommodate grandchildren from time to time but also to have holidays on your own or with other adults, when the waterways are less busy.
 So which type of share will suit you best?
 While we only rarely have special shares available, most shared ownership boats have very similar arrangements.

 Other considerations to help you decide: